flancian/garden/dead.md

 # Dead

-- What is dead may never die.
+- "What is dead may never die."
+- What was once alive and no longer is.